euroscipy/euroscipy_proceedings/papers/fabrice_salvaire/fabrice_salvaire.rst

    A linear dataset for an acquisition having 3 colours where the pointer to a tile and a plane are shown. :label:`linear-dataset`

+On can argue this approach is not natural, but if we encapsulate the slice computation in an virtual slide API then we have an efficient way to store and retrieve our data.
+A better approach would be to have a direct access to the chunks, but the HDF5 API doesn't give a such facility.
+Thus if we don't want to rewrite the library, the hyperslab mechanism is a solution.
+However if we dislike this packing method, we can still use the following dataset layout :math:`(R,C,N_w,H,W)` with this chunk layout :math:`(1,1,1,H,W)`, where the slicing is more natural.
+Anyway the right approach is to test several dataset layouts and measure the I/O performance.
+The tools *h5perf* is made available for this purpose.
+More details about chunking could be found in the reference [HDF5-Chunking]_.

+This storage method could be easily extended to a more complicated acquisition scheme having z-stacks or a time dimension.

 Remote Virtual Slide
 ====================

-..
-We have now defined a way to store our virtual slide and an API based on top of the stack HDF5-h5py.

 We have now defined a framework to store our virtual slide based on top of the stack HDF5/h5py, that relies on an HDF5 file stored on a local system or a network file system to work in a client-server manner.
 This framework works perfectly, but a network file system has some limitations in comparison to a real client-server framework.
 In particular a network file system is complex and has side effects on an IT infrastructure, for example the need to setup an authentication mechanism for security.
-Moreover we cannot build a complex network topology and route data on it.
+Moreover we cannot build a complex network topology made of a virtual slide broadcast server and clients.

-We will now introduce the concept of remote virtual slide so as to add a real client-server feature to our framework.
+We will now introduce the concept of remote virtual slides so as to add a real client-server feature to our framework.
 We have two types of data to send over the network, the slide header and the images.
-Since images are a flow of bytes, it is easy to send them over the network and use the Blosc [Blosc]_ real-time compression to reduce the playload.
-For the slide header, we could serialise the set of attributes to a JSON string, since the attributes data types are numbers, strings and tuples of them.
+Since images are a flow of bytes, it is easy to send them over the network and use the Blosc [Blosc]_ real-time compression to reduce the payload.
+For the slide header, we could serialise the set of attributes to a JSON [JSON]_ string, since the attributes data types are numbers, strings and tuples of them.

 .. seen as a male and female socket

 For the networking layer, we use the ZeroMQ [ZMQ]_ library and its Python binding PyZMQ [PyZMQ]_.
 ZeroMQ is a socket library that acts as a concurrency framework, carries message across several types of socket and provide several connection patterns.
-This library is notably used by the IPython framework for networking.
-The remote virtual slide framework use the request-reply pattern to provide a client-server model.
-This pattern could be used to build a complex network topology with data dealer, router and consumer.
 ZeroMQ is also an elegant solution to the global interpreter lock [GIL]_ of the CPython interpreter that prevent real multi-threading.
 Indeed the connection patterns and the message queues offer a simple way to exchange data between processes and synchronise them.
+This library is notably used by the IPython [IPython]_ for messaging.

+The remote virtual slide framework uses the request-reply pattern to provide a client-server model.
+This pattern could be used to build a complex network topology with data dealer, router and consumer.

 Microscope Interconnection
 --------------------------

-As a first illustration of the remote virtual slide, we will look at the data flow between the automatised microscope so called scanner and the software component, so called slide writer, that write the HDF5 file on the file server.
+As a first illustration of the remote virtual slide, we will look at the data flow between the automatised microscope so called *scanner* and the software component, so called *slide writer*, that write the HDF5 file on the file server.
 This client-server or producer-consumer framework is shown on Figure :ref:`slide-writer-architecture`.
 To understand the design of this framework, we have to consider these constrains.
-The first is due to the fact that the producer doesn't run at the same speed than the consumer.
+The first one is due to the fact that the producer doesn't run at the same speed than the consumer.
 Indeed we want to maximise the scanner throughput and at the same time maximise the data compression which is a time consuming task.
 Thus there is a contradiction in our requirements.
 Moreover the GIL prevent real time multi-threading.
 Thus we have to add a FIFO buffer between the producer and the consumer so as to handle the speed difference between them.
 This FIFO is called *slide proxy* and act as an image cache.
 The second constrain is due to the fact that the slide writer could complete its job after the end of scan.
-It means the slide writer will not be ready to process immediately another slide, which is a drawback if we want to scan a batch of slide.
+It means the slide writer will not be ready to process immediately another slide, which is a drawback if we want to scan a batch of slides.
 Thus we need a third process called *slide manager* whose aim is to fork a slide writer for each scan that will itself fork the slide proxy.
 Due to the fork mechanism, the three processes, slide manager, slide writer and slide proxy must run on same host so called *slide server*.
-For the other component, all the configuration could be envisaged.
+For the other component, all the configurations could be envisaged.

 The last component of this framework is the slide database whose aim is to store the path of the HDF5 file on the slide server so as to retrieve easily the virtual slide.